11 So I swore in My wrath, ‘They shall not enter My rest.’ ”

 11 So [as] I swore in My wrath,

 The word “swore” indicates that God made an oath about Israel not entering the Promised Land.
 This indicates something of the intensity of how God viewed spiritual failure.
-As result of some Israelites’ unbelief about the promised land God did not allow those who initially came out of Egypt to go in (Nu 14:20-35; Deut 1:34-40).
+As a result of some Israelites’ unbelief about the Promised Land, God did not allow those who initially came out of Egypt to go in (Nu 14:20-35; Deut 1:34-40).

-God pronounces a verdict on the Israelites of old by an oath.
-The oath is the next phrase “they shall not enter My rest.”
-By accepting the report of the ten spies God made a final decision about their future.
+God pronounced a verdict on the Israelites of old by an oath.
+The oath is the next phrase: “They shall not enter My rest.”
+Upon the nation’s acceptance of the report of the 10 spies, God made a final decision about Israel’s future.
 God’s oath made His decision irrevocable.

 ‘They shall not enter My rest.’ ”

 “Rest” in this context is Israel’s right to enter in the Promised Land.
-The theocratic nation could rest after entering God’s provision of a national entity.
+The theocratic nation could rest after entering God’s provision of the national entity’s place of prosperity.
 The word “rest” means to cease from activity.
-The compound for “rest” here means to change from activity to period of refreshing tranquility.
+The compound for “rest” here means to change from activity to a period of refreshing tranquility.

 The failure of Israel was not a refusal to believe on the Messiah to receive eternal life but rejection of God’s promise to lead them to the Promised Land.
 It was an issue of God’s mission for them rather than of their salvation.
 “Rest” is not heaven but the Promised Land itself.

 Israel is a picture of the believer’s walk with God.
-They could have claimed God’s promises, but they did not do so because of unbelief that God would deliver them from the “giants” of the land.
-The Promise Land is a picture of claiming the promises of God.
+Israel could have claimed God’s promises, but they did not do so because of their unbelief that God would deliver them from the “giants” of the land.
+The Promised Land is a picture of claiming the promises of God.
 God’s “rest” is the enjoyment of His blessings, His promises.